 Implementation Action Description Comment Waterfront Park The implementation of the Waterfront Park, implements the design provided in the previous phase.
 As part of the implementation, opportunities to meet concurrent development objectives should be explored (i.e. combined underground parking, building access, sea level rise mitigation).
 Finalization of Waterfront Walkway .
 As the site is built out, opportunities to formalize, restore and integrate the South portions of the shore will enable the full realization of the Waterfront Walkway Opportunities to take advantage of the shallow water and semi-natural shoreline exist with this phase.
 Front Street Extension Finalization Build out the full envisioned cross section for Front Street for its entire length.
-Coordinate construction with the Waterfront Walkway Development south of train tracks The area south of the train tracks may eventually transition into a more mixed use area.
+Coordinate construction with the Waterfront Walkway Sewer and storm trunk relocation In collaboration with development, seek out realignment opportunities for the sewer and storm services that underlay the site area.
+Opportunities to realignment these services may come earlier.
+Development south of train tracks The area south of the train tracks will eventually transition into a more mixed use area once the secondary access is in place.
 A continued working harbour is envisioned for the overall area, and opportunities to reevaluate what this means will come